Does your favorite outfit have a label inside that says one size fits all? Probably not.

 One size fits all is normally only seen on inexpensive items like accessories from the dollar store and costumes that come in a plastic bag.
 One size fits all is not a sign of a quality product.

-So then why would you take a one size fits all approach to your marketing?
+would you take a one size fits all approach to your marketing?

 You need to find the right balance when it comes to personalizing your marketing efforts.